 3.2.0 Current Fees.
 The GSA-UW administers the following fees per academic term:

 3.2.1 GSA-UW Fees: Association

 - GSA-UW Fees for all full-time and part-time graduate students.
-Non-refundable
+Compulsory.

 - A Graduate House Fee for all full-time and part-time graduate students.
-Non-refundable
+Non-compulsory.

 - A Health Plan Fee for all full-time and part-time graduate students enrolled in regular “on campus” programs.
-Refundable with proof of equivalent coverage
+Compulsory.
+Refundable with proof of equivalent coverage.

 - A Bus Pass Fee for all full-time graduate students registered in regular programs at campuses in the Region of Waterloo.
-Non-refundable
+Compulsory.

 3.3.0 New Fees.
 The Board is required to call a referendum for new fees imposed on graduate students.
+The referendum question shall include the purpose, compulsoriness, type, and initial amount of the fee.
 New fees will be presented to the University of Waterloo Board Of Governors only if approved through such a referendum.

 3.4.0 Changes to GSA-UW Fees: Association

 3.4.1 Changes to the GSA-UW Fees can be made up to the consumer price index (CPI) of the previous year, on a yearly basis by a majority vote of the GSA-UW Council.